inukbaik/newtownmovement/README.md

 # Newtown-Movement

 Welcome to Newtown-Movement, Youngbin Kim ([@newtownmovement](https://www.instagram.com/newtownmovement/))'s portfolio and archive for his works.
-This project showcases Youngbin Kim's skills, projects, and testimonials in a modern and interactive web format.
+This project showcases Youngbin Kim's skills, and projects in a modern and interactive web format.

 ## Table of Contents
 - [Description](#description)